 Sabina Grewal, Founder, Owner, & Director of Yoga Bliss, E-RYT 500

 Sabina is a dedicated yogini, professional full-time yoga teacher, and owner and director of Yoga Bliss.
+Sabina opened Yoga Bliss in August 2011 and created the branding, website, offerings from her heart.
 She has a degree in Finance and East Asian Studies from The College of William and Mary.
-After working in finance, she felt a calling to dedicate her life work to the holistic path of yoga.
-Sabina taught in the Washington, DC metro area for over 10 years at George Washington University, Georgetown Law, yoga studios, and boutique gyms before opening Yoga Bliss in 2011.
+After working in finance, she felt a calling to dedicate her life work to yoga.
+Sabina taught in the Washington, DC metro area for over 10 years at George Washington University, Georgetown Law, yoga studios, and boutique gyms before opening Yoga Bliss.

 She has studied with teachers-– Ki McGraw and Bob Smith of Hatha Yoga Center, Baron Baptiste of Power Vinyasa Yoga, Patty Ivey of Down Dog Yoga, Shiva Rea of Prana Flow Yoga, Jason Crandell, Donna Farhi, and David Kyle of Progressive Ashtanga Yoga.
 She hopes to guide students to their own experience of yoga in their mind, body, and breath.

-She is a 200 hour certified Hatha teacher, 200 hour certified Power Vinyasa teacher, 300 hour certified Prana Flow Teacher, and 50 hour certified Rocket Vinyasa teacher (300 hours pending!).
-She has over 1000 hours in training and over 12,000 hours in practice teaching since 2004.
+She is a 200 hour certified Hatha teacher (Hatha Yoga Center, Seattle), 200 hour certified Power Vinyasa teacher (Down Dog Yoga, Georgetown, DC), 300 hour certified Prana Flow Teacher (Shiva Rea, LA), 350 hour certified Rocket Vinyasa teacher, Basic Slings & Rope Certification w/ Alison West (Yoga Union, NYC), Equinox Mat Pilates Certification, & Core Mat I Power Pilates.
+She has over 12,000 hours in teaching and guiding students since 2004.